Automattic/wp-calypso/client/landing/stepper/README.md

 <img src="https://user-images.githubusercontent.com/17054134/159939643-4a3a7893-ab38-4223-ba5d-5dfe64282f07.png" alt="Stepper logo" width="400">

 # Stepper Signup and Onboarding Framework
-The stepper framework is a new framework for quickly spinning up sign up flows.
-It's meant to make non-linearly easy without sacrificing agility ✨.
+The stepper framework is a new framework for quickly spinning up sign-up flows.
+This is a non-linear solution that doesn't sacrifice agility ✨.

 ## Non-linearity
-It has been tricky for us to create flows that input-driven steps.
+It has been tricky for us to create flows with input-driven steps configuration.
 Stepper makes it easy by allowing flows to create their own two hooks `useSteps`, and `useStepNavigation`.
-These hooks have access to the state of of the flow so they can make decisions based on that.
+These hooks have access to the state of the flow so they can make decisions based on that.

 ### Example flow